 #2 – Start talking

 The whole point of a networking event is to talk to people.
 You’re not there to sprinkle your business cards like confetti or dump them on a table and hope for the best.
-Essentially, you have two choices: stand around on the edges of the room hoping someone approaches you, or take control and approach someone else.
+Essentially, you have two choices: stand on the edges of the room hoping someone approaches you or take control and approach someone else.

 Look at people’s body language.
 If two people are deep in conversation, don’t interrupt.
 But anyone standing alone or looking around may be open to chatting.
 That’s your opportunity.